prosperousZ/6961Project/README.md

 Currently, we have done part 1 of the project, the CP-OFDM and ZP-OFDM.
 Just need to compare d_original vs d_result, you can see they are the same.
 Which means The CP and ZP are working correctly.<br>

-Currently, we have done the project 1 both task 1 and task 2.
+Currently, we have done the project 1 both task 1 and task 2.<br>

+We are stucking at the point that find the right Trx of project 2